9 Spectacular Beaches You Must Visit in the Margaret River Region

-If you are thinking about taking a holiday to the Margaret River region, be sure to include a stay at the incomparable Forest Rise Chalets and Lodge.
+If you are thinking about taking a holiday to the Margaret River region, be sure to include a stay at the incomparable Forest Rise Chalets and Lodge for all your accommodation needs.
 This gorgeous and secluded getaway offers luxury and privacy in the heart of the Margaret River region.
 It is an ideal home away from home, allowing easy access to numerous area beaches, wineries, restaurants, and wilderness areas.

 To learn more about Forest Rise Chalets and Lodge, feel free to reach out for more information.
 You can also see our accommodations online.
 And while you are on Forest Rise’s website, check out the suggestions for fun in the region as well as customer reviews.